 What happened to this couple?
 The tragedy of the whole scenario.
 This couple has been dating for at least a few months.
 They spend Christmas Day together.
 The logical detective in me can only assume they spent Christmas Eve together and were together on Christmas Day.

 But this person broke someone’s heart on Christmas!
 Again, it is terrible.
-If I had this broken-hearted person come into my office, I am not sure I would have anything to offer them regarding help or advice.
+If I had this broken-hearted person come into my office, I would offer my deepest empathy and understanding.
+I am not sure I would have much to offer in the way of help or advice.
 My only phrase would be, “I am sorry.”
 But I would say you deserve better.
 The worst part is that this horrible scenario is immortalized in a song we sing yearly.
-While I cannot change the lyrics of any of these songs, maybe I can offer a little advice.
+While I cannot change the lyrics of any of these songs, perhaps I can offer a little advice.

 2. Guard your heart; do not be careless with it.
 One of my favorite Bible verses is in the Book of Proverbs.
 Proverbs 4:23: "Above all else, guard your heart, for from it flows the wellspring of life within you."
 It tells us to guard the heart more than anything else.
 That is a stern warning.
 But it is a good warning.
 Do not let your heart get you in trouble.
-The heart will rush in, lie to you, telling you it is ok to have it simply because you want it.
-Guarding your heart means you protect it from those trying to break it, but it also acts like a bodyguard.
-Guarding your heart means telling your heart the truth.
-When we recognize that we have a heart and mind, we need to allow them to allow them to work with each other.
+The heart will rush in, lie to you, telling you it's okay to have it simply because you want it.
+Guarding your heart means protecting it from those who try to break it, and it also serves as a bodyguard.
+Guarding your heart means being honest with yourself.
+When we recognize that we have a heart and a mind, we need to allow them to work together.

-3. At least the "once bitten twice shy" lover waited a year.
+3. At least the "once bitten, twice shy" lover waited a year.
 Typically, when someone is going through a bad breakup, I tell them they need time.
 The temptation for many is to find someone new right away.
 Dating on the rebound is never a good choice.
-Typically, it would be best to take a dating break for about a year, especially if it was a long relationship.
-If you start a new relationship and you have not fully healed from the last one, chances are this relationship will be full of processing the last one.
+Typically, it is best to take a dating break for about a year, especially if the relationship was long-term.
+If you start a new relationship before fully healing from the last one, chances are it will be filled with unresolved issues from the past.
 Not a good foundation.
-If you just broke up and are unsure how long to wait, take out your cell phone, find today’s date, one year from now, and type in, “It is ok today to date someone.”
-You will be surprised at how quickly that year passes and how healthy you are.
+If you've just broken up and are unsure how long to wait, take out your cell phone, find today’s date, and type in, “It is ok today to date someone.”
+You will be surprised at how quickly that year passes and how much healthier you are.
 In our song, a year has passed, and as he thinks about a new relationship, he still has some pain from last year.

 4. A holiday season will not fix a bad relationship.
 Regardless of what Hallmark movies or Virgin River might tell us.
 If it is not working, be willing to ask yourself the hard questions.
 Have you been on again/ off again?
 Have you broken up frequently?
 Has there been cheating or unfaithfulness?
-Some of these things might point you to a larger reality; it is just not working.
-Santa might need to bring the freedom of ending something this season and work on starting over.
+Some of these things might point you to a larger reality; it simply isn't working.
+Santa might need to bring the freedom to end things this season and start anew.

-Sorry if I sound like a Scrooge.
-Enjoy the Christmas music; however, it comes to you.
-To offset all the Christmas love songs, maybe sprinkle in a few more Christmas carols, Nat King Cole and Burl Ives.
+Sorry if I sound like Scrooge.
+Enjoy the Christmas music, but please be mindful of the messages that come to you.
+To offset all the Christmas love songs, sprinkle in a few more Christmas carols, Nat King Cole, and Burl Ives.
 But above all, guard your heart this holiday season.

 Merry Christmas.